Tower Gaps in Multicolour Ramsey Numbers: Concluding remarks

 We have proved that for every positive integer $h$, there exist $q$, $k$, and an infinite family of $k$-uniform hypergraphs whose $2$-colour Ramsey numbers differ by a tower of height $h$ from the $q$-colour Ramsey numbers.
 This reinforces the fact that the number of colours plays an important role in the behaviour of Ramsey numbers of hypergraphs and casts a shadow on Erd\H{o}s's conjecture on the $2$-colour Ramsey number of a $3$-uniform clique.

-Observe that both of our new stepping-up constructions rely on a dichotomy: either we can find many suitable substructures within the $\delta$-sequences (which give rise to many colours) or we must have a long homogeneous sequence (which allows us to use induction).
+Observe that both of our new stepping-up constructions rely on a dichotomy: either we can find many suitable substructures within the $\delta$-sequences (which give rise to many colours) or we must have a long monotonic sequence (which allows us to use induction).
 Since for every $k$-edge there are at most $k!$ distinct permutations, our methods fail to give good lower bounds for $r_k(t; q,p)$ whenever $k\ll p$.
-Even in the simplest case $r_3(t; q,3)$, we were not able to prove a double exponential lower bound, leaving open the following question of Conlon, Fox, and R\"odl on $r_3(t; q,3)$. \begin{problem}\cite[Problem 1]{CFR} Is there an integer $q$, a positive constant $c$, and a $q$-colouring of the 3-uniform hypergraph on $2^{2^{ct}}$ vertices such that every subset of order $t$ receives at least 3 colours? \end{problem}
+Even in the simplest case $r_3(t; q,3)$, we were not able to prove a double exponential lower bound, leaving open the following question of Conlon, Fox, and R\"odl on $r_3(t; q,3)$. \begin{problem}\cite[Problem 1]{CFR} Is there an integer $q$, a positive constant $c$, and a $q$-colouring of the $3$-uniform hypergraph on $2^{2^{ct}}$ vertices such that every subset of order $t$ receives at least $3$ colours? \end{problem}

-We propose an even weaker problem which we were not able to resolve.
-A negative answer would uncover a radical new phenomenon in the Ramsey numbers of hypergraphs. \begin{problem} Does there exist $k\in \N$ such that the following holds?
+We propose here a much weaker problem than Problem~\ref{problem:CFR} which we were not able to resolve.
+We note that a negative answer would uncover a radical new phenomenon in the Ramsey numbers of hypergraphs. \begin{problem} Does there exist $k\in \N$ such that the following holds?
 For all $p\in \N$ there exist $q\in \N$ and $c>0$ such that $r_k(t;q,p)\geq 2^{2^{t^c}}$ for all $t$ sufficiently large. \end{problem}

-Recall Proposition~\ref{nbe} shows there is an infinite family of $3$-uniform hypergraphs which are $8$-degenerate and for which the the $2$-colour Ramsey numbers grows faster than linear in the order of the hypergraphs.
-It would be interesting to improve the quantitative aspects of this result.

-\begin{problem} Give an infinite family of $1$-degenerate $3$-uniform hypergraphs whose $2$-colour Ramsey number is not polynomial in the order of the hypergraph. \end{problem}